|13.7-25.5 in (35-65 cm)

+Where do toucans live?
 Generally you will hardly ever come across a toucan in the dense jungle.
-They live high up in the trees and use little tree holes for nesting.
+It lives high up in the trees and uses little tree holes for nesting.
 What a pity, considering the colorful plumage.
 Who would not love to admire it?

 The toucan is not very good at flying and thus prefers to hop from tree to tree most of the time.

-The call of the toucan sounds like the croaking of frogs and can be heard over a distance of 1,640 ft (500 m).
+The call of the toucan sounds like the croaking of frogs and can be heard over a distance of 1,640 feet (500 meters).

 Some people believe that evil ghosts live inside toucans.
 In certain religions in South and Central America newly-fledged fathers are not allowed to eat toucan meat, because otherwise a newly-born baby would become bewitched.
 Some Native American shamans had the toucan as a totem to enter the world of ghosts with them.